ITfoxtec/FoxIDs/docs/up-party-howto-oidc-identityserver.md

-﻿# Up-party connecting IdentityServer with OpenID Connect
+﻿# Up-party - connect IdentityServer with OpenID Connect

-FoxIDs can be connecting to a IdentityServer with OpenID Connect and thereby authenticating by trust to a IdentityServer client.
+FoxIDs can be connected to a IdentityServer with OpenID Connect and thereby authenticating by trust to a IdentityServer client.